Hlukhiv: Medieval and Early modern era

+Russian Empire

+Following the Hetmanate's abolition, Hlukhiv became the seat of the Second Little Russian Collegium.
+In 1782 it became a povit centre of Novgorod-Seversky Viceroyalty, later being incorporated into the Chernigov Governorate.

 In 1874, in a college was established in Hlukhiv (today Hlukhiv National Pedagogical University of Oleksandr Dovzhenko).
 In 1879, the Tereshchenko brothers, who were Russian millionaires of Ukrainian descent, established a free hospital of St. Euphrosyne and supported it financially.
 In 1899 on the funds of Tereshchenko family in Hlukhiv was established another college (today Agrarian college of the Sumy Agrarian University).

+Modern era

 In 1918, the city became part of Ukraine; however, already in January 1918 it was occupied by the Soviet troops for several months.
 Soviet control returned again to the city a year later in 1919.

 During World War II, Hlukhiv was occupied by the German Army from 9 September 1941 to 30 August 1943.

 While the region was a part of the Soviet Union, an airfield was built near Hlukhiv at Chervone-Pustohorod.

-In 1994 in the city was established the State Historical and Cultural Heritage Park.
+In 1994 the State Historical and Cultural Heritage Park was established in the city.

 In October 2015 at the local election, the mayor of the city became Michel Tereshchenko, a naturalized Ukrainian from France and great grandson of Mikhail Tereshchenko.
 Tereshchenko stepped down as mayor in October 2018 with the intention to become a candidate in the 2019 Ukrainian presidential election.
 Yet, during the November–December 30 days martial law in Ukraine he resumed his position as mayor and on 3 January 2019 he declared his support for (another) presidential candidate Andriy Sadovyi during a congress of Sadovyi's party Self Reliance.

-In October 2020 was again Ukrainian local elections, where was chosen new City Mayor Nadiia Vailo - candidate from political party "Our Land".
+In the October 2020 Ukrainian local elections Nadiia Vailo, candidate from the political party "Our Land" was elected as the city's new mayor.